LiminalLogic/computational-anthropic-principle/README.md

 ## Appendix: Comparison with Quantum Immortality

 **Measure of Likelihood:** QI lacks a coherent measure.
-CAP's 1/C weighting explains why we are in stable, simple histories, not high-cost ones—a conclusion supported by Tegmark (2008), Müller (2024), and Hutter (2010).
+CAP's 2⁻ᶜ weighting provides a rigorous probability distribution over histories, explaining why we are in stable, algorithmically simple histories rather than high-complexity ones—a conclusion supported by Tegmark (2008), Müller (2024), and Hutter (2010).

 **Ontological Framework:** QI often implies a dualistic "consciousness."
 CAP's monism, supported by the view of the observer as a "standalone informational pattern" (Müller, 2024), is more parsimonious.

 **Explanatory Power & Applicability:** As Tegmark argues, the idealized quantum suicide experiment fails because "dying isn't a binary thing" (Tegmark, 2014).
 Bostrom's 'Quantum Joe' thought experiment illustrates the split between objective and subjective probability (Bostrom, 2002).
-CAP refines this by asserting that while an observer only exists on survival branches (QC/SCP), the character of that branch is determined by the 1/C weighting, disfavoring bizarre, high-cost survival scenarios.
+CAP refines this by asserting that while an observer only exists on survival branches (QC/SCP), the character of that branch is determined by the 2⁻ᶜ weighting, exponentially disfavoring bizarre, high-complexity survival scenarios.

 ---